NSX-T Single-Tier North-South Packet Walk

 And this concludes the N-S packet walk in NSX-T single-tier routing architecture.

-In next post I will explain N-S packet walk in Multi-Tier routing topology.
+In the next post, I will explain the N-S packet walk in a multi-tier routing topology.